Pristine greens. Perfect weather. World-class courses. Wide open spaces.

 Do you even need another reason to select Daytona Beach as your next destination for a golf getaway?
-There are a number of strong arguments as to why this special place is an increasingly popular golf destination for players from all over the world.
+There are a number of strong arguments as to why this special place is an increasingly popular golf destination.

 Ahead, read five reasons why Daytona Beach should top your list as a “must-play” place, too.

 1) You can choose from a range of courses.

 The Daytona Beach area is home to more than 20 golf courses, so you’ll have your pick, depending on what kind of experience you seek.
 The courses range from world-renowned places like LPGA International to smaller, more casual courses like Riviera Country Club.
 Plus, with an easy drive to unique regional layouts like those at TPC Sawgrass and Bay Hill Club — both of which host PGA Tour events — it’s easy to see why golfers are flocking to Daytona Beach.

 Take, for example, this experience summarized by GolfAdvisor.com: “Cleaving to the ‘horses for courses’ adage might lead some golfers to seek out similar layouts wherever they go, but the avid traveling player who visits the Daytona Beach area would do well to take in the surprisingly diverse course offerings in the area.
 In my own recent visit, the four courses I played served as a solid sampler of enjoyable golf: a modern, two-course upscale daily-fee complex; a family-owned mid-century hidden gem beloved of locals; and a fairly accessible private club with more than a century-long history.”